amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

         - $2$
     - $8$

 Building the symbol tree requires processor cycles and quite a lot of memory: symbol values, pointers, housekeeping information, etc. Evaluating the symbol tree to obtain the result requires additional processor cycles.
 However, if this mathematical expression is rewritten in the postfix notation, we get $2↵\ 5↵\ 4↵\ 2\ -\ ÷\ 8\ +\ -$.
 The symbol $↵$ is the operand delimiter, which is represented by the `[ENTER]` key on HP RPN calculators.
-Note that I am using the bracket notation `[ENTER]` to mean the calculator key labelled "ENTER".
-Using an RPN calculator, we can simultaneously parse and evaluate this postfix expression using only three temporary storage locations `x`, `y`, and `z`:
+Using an RPN calculator, we can simultaneously parse and evaluate this postfix expression in one pass, using only four temporary storage locations `x`, `y`, `z`, and `t`:

 ```text
 [2][ENTER]